vyapp/vy/INTRO.md

 ### Move cursor to the end of the file

 As there is a Key-Command to move the cursor to the beginning of a file there should exist one to move the cursor to the end of a file as well.
-For such, switch to NORMAL mode then press
+For such, switch to NORMAL mode then press.

     <Key-2>